-- QRT Participant, #51, who is currently inactive due to needs met for housing and mental health, summarized her experience with QRT: "When I met QRT I was going through a psychosis and they helped send me to the hospital...
-I am now living in my own apartment.
-Thank you, QRT." - "The QRT...is absolutely essential to those of us within the community who need guidance to ultimately make the decision to accept the many resources and services Traverse City has available" QRT Participant #34, now inactive, needs met for substance use and housing. - The TCPD QRT "is a more helpful approach to working together, providing buy in for treatment and community services" Ryan Hannon, Community Engagement Officer, Goodwill Northern Michigan. - "I think the power of this group is for us all to be at the table, breaking down barriers by collaborating together."
+- QRT Participant, #40, who celebrated 200 days sober in November 2023, summarized his experience with QRT: "The key is wanting this and not being forced into it.
+QRT saved my life and hopefully many more!!!" - "The QRT...is absolutely essential to those of us within the community who need guidance to ultimately make the decision to accept the many resources and services Traverse City has available" - QRT Participant #34 - The TCPD QRT "is a more helpful approach to working together, providing buy in for treatment and community services" Ryan Hannon, Community Engagement Officer, Goodwill Northern Michigan. - "I think the power of this group is for us all to be at the table, breaking down barriers by collaborating together."
 Becca Binder, Executive Director, Northwest Michigan Supportive Housing - "We have had two success stories in the last week for [participants with] SUD and mental health concerns.
-The relationships from this team have more impact than the stress of requiring treatment."
-Paula Lipinski, Executive Director for Addiction Treatment Services - "I've been in this community a number of years, with all of these same community agencies.
+The relationships from this team have more impact than the stress of requiring treatment." - Paula Lipinski, Executive Director for Addiction Treatment Services - "I've been in this community a number of years, with all of these same community agencies.
 Never before were we all in the same room discussing what gaps there were in the community.
 We were all working with some of the same individuals, but we weren't talking to each other."
 Chief Matt Richmond, Traverse City Police Department - Road Sergeant Ryan Taylor reports that the Police Social Worker "is a great resource to our department and does an outstanding job.
 She keeps us updated with the referrals to the QRT program.
 The repeated calls for service with the subjects in the QRT program, have dropped significantly." - The PSW role and QRT model has been effective in "building the trust of a population who traditionally doesn't like police."
 TCPD Officer Justin Nowland - "Our collaboration with the Traverse City Police Department is increasing.
 We support the QRT and find value in the Police Social Worker role.
 Discussions are ongoing to increase the social services available in the county.
-Grand Traverse Sheriff's Office is working to gain access to a social worker for the county, and we are ultimately interested in expanding the QRT to include all of Grand Traverse county." - Sheriff Mike Shea, Grand Traverse Sheriff's Office - "Continued funding of this successful program is imperative to addressing the ongoing needs of the identified vulnerable population."
+Grand Traverse Sheriff's Office is working to gain access to a social worker for the county, and we are ultimately interested in expanding the QRT to include all of Grand Traverse county."
+Sheriff Mike Shea, Grand Traverse Sheriff's Office - "Continued funding of this successful program is imperative to addressing the ongoing needs of the identified vulnerable population."
 COSSUP Grants Manager Matt Opsommer - University of Michigan COSSUP Grant Evaluators report that the TCPD QRT model has the potential to be "developed and scaled to numerous other regions in this state and beyond."